Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2016-07-07/types.md

 * **staticIPs**: string[] (ReadOnly): Static IP addresses of the API Management service virtual machines.
 Available only for Standard and Premium SKU.
 * **targetProvisioningState**: string (ReadOnly): The provisioning state of the API Management service, which is targeted by the long running operation started on the service.
 * **vpnconfiguration**: [VirtualNetworkConfiguration](#virtualnetworkconfiguration): Configuration of a virtual network to which API Management service is deployed.
 * **vpnType**: 'External' | 'Internal' | 'None': The type of VPN in which API Management service needs to be configured in.
 None (Default Value) means the API Management service is not part of any Virtual Network, External means the API Management deployment is set up inside a Virtual Network having an Internet Facing Endpoint, and Internal means that API Management deployment is setup inside a Virtual Network having an Intranet Facing Endpoint only.
-Possible values include: 'None', 'External', 'Internal'

 ## AdditionalRegion
 ### Properties
 * **location**: string (Required): The location name of the additional region among Azure Data center regions.
 * **skuType**: 'Developer' | 'Premium' | 'Standard' (Required): The SKU type in the location.
-Possible values include: 'Developer', 'Standard', 'Premium'
 * **skuUnitCount**: int: The SKU Unit count at the location.
 The maximum SKU Unit count depends on the SkuType.
 Maximum allowed for Developer SKU is 1, for Standard SKU is 4, and for Premium SKU is 10, at a location.
 * **staticIPs**: string[] (ReadOnly): Static IP addresses of the location's virtual machines.
 * **vpnconfiguration**: [VirtualNetworkConfiguration](#virtualnetworkconfiguration): Configuration of a virtual network to which API Management service is deployed.